cmu-delphi/www-main/content/code/_index.md

 ---
-title: Packages
+title: Code Overview
-linkTitle: packages
+linkTitle: Code
 layout: single
 ---

-In addition to our API server code, we have a number of user oriented packages, such as API clients and time-series modeling for epidemiology.
+In addition to the Delphi Epidata API server code, we have a number of user-oriented code packages, such as API clients and time-series modeling for epidemiology.
 All source code is freely available on [GitHub](https://github.com/cmu-delphi/).

-## API and its clients
+## API and clients

 ### [Epidata](https://github.com/cmu-delphi/delphi-epidata)

-The core server code for our [API](https://cmu-delphi.github.io/delphi-epidata/).
+The core server code for the [Delphi Epidata API](https://cmu-delphi.github.io/delphi-epidata/).

 ### [Epidatr](https://cmu-delphi.github.io/epidatr/)

 R client for the [Delphi Epidata API](https://cmu-delphi.github.io/delphi-epidata/).